 Each of the Big 4 accounting firms operate under their unified respective brand.
 However, each firm is actually a network of independent corporations who have agreed to meet a professional standard and share a common name.
 With this structure, the subsidiaries in each firm are more agile in their decision making and maintain unique cultures.

 Now that we know how the firms are organized, let’s take a look at what each firm does.

 The Big 4 companies are renowned worldwide for their reputation and prestige.
-Each consistently rank among the best companies to work for and are quite simply the best accounting firms in the world.
+Each consistently rank among the best companies to work for in the world.

 Future employers see Big 4 experience as a major stamp of approval that you have gone through a rigorous selection process and training.
 So even if accounting or consulting is not in your long-term future, working at the Big 4 can still be a great stepping stone towards your future endeavors.
-On the other hand, if you find you want to work at the Big 4 for life, there is ample opportunity for you to pursue a career at any of the firms.
+On the other hand, if you find you want to work at the Big 4 for life, there is ample opportunity for you to jump on the partner path at any of the firms.

 Perhaps more importantly, you’ll start off your career surrounded by smart and driven colleagues.
 Building a network with Big 4 peers can help push you to achieve your personal and career goals both in the short and long term.